sfbrigade/data-covid19-sfbayarea/README.md

 ### Use
 Right now, you will need to run `python3 scraper.py` to run this tool.
 In a nutshell, it fetches an HTML page from the SFDPH website, gets the relevant data from the page, and writes a new line with that data to a CSV file in the `data` directory.

+Alternatively, you can run `sh auto-scrape.sh`, which will make a new branch, fetch the data, then commit and push that data to that new branch, which you can merge in in GitHub.

+**NOTE:** Please be careful to check that the data you are scraping hasn't been committed already before you merge it into `master`.

 ### Manual Input Needed!
 In the data folder, find the spreadsheet of reporting agencies.
 Each tends to publish only current cumulative data.
 We want to use the [Wayback Machine](https://archive.org/web/) to grab the data present on those sites for each day since they started reporting (volunteers will have to determine the first date on a case by case basis).